 While birthdays and Christmas rank high on the list of forced indulgences, there is something even more irritating about Mother’s Day.
-It’s the fact that this one day is supposed to make up for all the other days that were not-so-great.
+It’s the idea that one day should make up for all the other days that weren't so great.

 3. We Neglect Our Mothers Most Days

-I could not wait to have babies.
-I also love helping women to become mothers as a delivery nurse.
-I love the tiny, special bits that come with being a mother; baby snuggles, that short period of total dependence, kissing boo-boos, being a mom taxi, comforting their failures, and watching them excel.
 Unconditionally loving moms want nothing in return, other than to have a strong bond with their kids and to be remembered from time to time.
-We want them to ask about our day or our lives now and then and for it not always to be about them.
+We want them to ask about our day or our lives and for it not always to be about them.
 These are the little things that children, young and old, should remember to do for their mothers.
-We tend to forget the unconditional love and special things they did for us and how we could be thanking them simply by being present and genuinely interested in their lives.
+We take for granted the unconditional love and extraordinary things they did for us.
+We can thank them simply by being present and genuinely interested in their lives.

 4. Many Women Will Never Be a Mother or They've Lost Their Mother

-Mother’s Day leaves a bitter taste and reminder of what is no more or never was.
+Mother’s Day can leave a bitter taste and reminder of what is no longer or never was.
 There are many special women who were never able to be mothers but longed to be.
 How does this day make these women feel about the baby they never held, the children they may have abandoned, the ones they aborted, or the child that was lost too soon?

-What about the children whose mothers have passed, some too soon, some just recently?
-What about the mother who can’t love back, never be pleased, or is estranged from their children?
+What about the children whose mothers have passed?
+Some too soon or some just recently?
+What about the mother who can’t love back, never to be pleased, or is estranged from their children?
 There are no cards, flowers, gifts, or even words to honor or console these mothers on this day.

 5. Mother's Day Fans the Fires of Expectation

 It's the second Sunday in May, and so it begins.
-As moms of youngsters, we lay in bed extra long because we are probably getting breakfast in bed (admit it; you want it and it's pretty damned adorable).
+As moms of youngsters, we lay in bed extra long because we are probably getting breakfast in bed (admit it; you want it, and it's pretty damned adorable).
 If our kids didn't do it, we might want our spouse to do it for us.
 Wrong!
 You are not his mother, so stop right there.
-It's not his job to ogle over you today...he probably has his own mother and obligation and guilt to contend with!
+It's not his job to ogle over you today.
+He probably has his mother and obligation and guilt with which to contend.

 Next, we anticipate a full-on house-scrubbing, top to bottom because you "deserve" one day out of the year to not have to ask a thousand times for them to empty the dishwasher or take out the garbage.
 After all, it is Mother's Day; a day of obligation for every child, young and old.

 Next, we hope to walk into a kitchen full of flowers and home-made cards.
 But what if none of these typical Mother's Day things happen?
-Automatically, your day is ruined and no one loves you.
-You no longer feel special and then...
-OMG!
-You forgot about your own mother, who is sitting at home wondering where her card, phone call, brunch, and flowers are!
+Automatically, your day's ruined, and no one loves you.
+You no longer feel special and then, OMG!
+You forgot about your mother, who is sitting at home wondering where her card, phone call, brunch, and flowers are!
 You forgot to do a single thing for her!
-Now you've come full circle, you look at your kids, hug them, and go about your day as if it's any other...because it is!
+Now you've come full circle, and you look at your kids, hug them, and go about your day as if it's any other...because it is!

 Heartfelt Gifts You Can Give Your Mother Any Day

-As a mother, and a sentimental one at that, I often think about the day-to-day things that I could be doing for others to show them I care.
-They say "life is full of surprises", so why don't we create more of the good surprises, especially for our mothers?
-Even if you don't have a living or present mother, think of the special women who have influenced you in some way and do something nice for them.
-These are just some suggestions that any one of us could do for our mother, or a mother-figure, on any random day.
+As a mother, and a sentimental one at that, I think about the day-to-day things I could be doing for others to show them I care.
+They say "life is full of surprises," so why don't we create more of the pleasant surprises, especially for our mothers?
+Even if you don't have a living or present mother, think of the special women who have influenced you in some way and do something beautiful for them.
+These are just a few suggestions any of us could do for our mother, or a mother-figure, on a random day.